How to give constructive feedback in a job interview, the workplace or anywhere you want to get someone's attention.

 Giving the criticism online?
 Make sure that whether over email or social media, anyone who's impressed by your criticism will be able to find you via the related social profile, brand-building blog or website.

-I originally published this article on the terrific Personal Branding Blog.
+I originally published a version of this article on the Personal Branding Blog.

 Question of the article